U.S. sees large rise in border seizures of eggs, while fentanyl rate falls

 Shortages and high prices are seen as motivating people's attempts to sneak eggs into the U.S. The CBP says its agents have carried out 5,572 egg product seizures so far this fiscal year, reflecting data as of March 1.
 The agency reported 15,955 seizures in fiscal year 2024 and 16,541 in fiscal year 2023 — sharp increases after 10,604 interceptions in 2022, the first year of the avian flu outbreak in the U.S.

-The Agriculture Department is trying to bring in more eggs through legal means.
+The Agriculture Department is also trying to bring in more eggs.
 The agency says it has reached deals with Turkey and South Korea to import eggs to the U.S., for instance.
 And Agriculture Secretary Brooke Rollins said last week that similar deals were on the way.

 "We are talking in the hundreds of millions of eggs for the short term," Rollins said, predicting that the additional supply would be significant enough to help bring egg prices down.